sushantaresearch/postclearance-selection-robust/README.md

-# Selection-Robust Targeting of Post-Clearance Undervaluation Audits
+# Protecting Customs Revenue with Scarce Audit Capacity: Selection-Robust Targeting of Post-Clearance Undervaluation under Label Bias

-Reproducibility package for the paper *Selection-Robust Targeting of Post-Clearance Undervaluation Audits: Correcting for Inspection-Induced Label Bias*.
+Reproducibility package for the paper *Protecting Customs Revenue with Scarce Audit Capacity: Selection-Robust Targeting of Post-Clearance Undervaluation under Label Bias* (sole author: Sushanta Paul).

 The paper recasts customs audit targeting as estimation and decision-making under selective labels.
 Clearance-stage inspection is selective, confounded, and structurally blind to a band of declarations; post-clearance audit reaches the full population on recorded features with selection probabilities the administration sets.
 Using the post-clearance arm as a full-support, ignorably-assigned arm, the method defines an identified recoverable-duty estimand (cross-fitted doubly-robust), certifies it with sensitivity and assumption-free bounds, targets robustly, and attaches selection-valid conformal intervals with calibrated abstention.
 It also derives a minimum audit-allocation rule.